-- Do Arts and Culture create better conditions for growth and community development or are them simply a Trojan horse for developers to make a land grab? - How are communities and citizens affected by the success of art events and attractors such as museums, art fairs, and global film festivals? - What types of art practices and models can be more responsive to the needs and values of communities and citizens that form them? - How can art be leveraged as a lasting driver of community development and growth? - What are the global phenomena behind the steady influx of money into the Art World? - Why does money go to Art more now than ever before? - What do cities like Bilbao, Miami, London, New York, Beijing, Hong Kong gain from Art centric development?
-What do these Cities lose? - How can the location of a prestigious Art Venue affect an underserved neighborhood? - Dollar for dollar, how does the Return on Investment (ROI) in Arts and Culture compare to the ROI for other pieces of urban infrastructure like transportation or affordable housing?
+- Do Arts and Culture create better conditions for growth and community development or are them simply a Trojan horse for developers to grab land? - How are communities and citizens affected by the success of art venues and attractors such as museums, art fairs, and global film festivals? - What types of art practices and models can be more responsive to the needs and values of communities and citizens that form them? - How can art be leveraged as lasting driver of community development and growth? - What is the global phenomena behind the steady influx of money into the Art World? - Why does money go to Art more now than ever before? - What do cities like Bilbao, Miami, London, New York, Beijing, gain from Art centric development?
+What do these Cities loose? - How can the location of a prestigious Art Venue affect an underserved neighborhood? - Dollar for dollar, how does the Return on Investment (ROI) in Arts and Culture compares to the return of other pieces of urban infrastructure like stadiums or affordable housing?

-Case Studies Through the following precedents, the seminar will review existing evidence and compile a list of cause and effect factors from a 'placemaking' perspective.
+Case Studies Through the following precedents, the seminar will review existing evidence and compile a list of factors to study.

-1. Documenta, (Various Architects) Germany and Post World War II: Documenta is a recurring -every 4 years- art show in Kassel, Germany.
-The event was established by Joseph Beuys among others in war-devastated Kassel to present a new, progressive, pacifist, art-centric image of post-war Germany.

-- 2. Guggenheim Museum, (Gehry) Bilbao, Spain, From the Franco era to Bilbao and Today: Spain developed a multi-focal network of world-renown regional museums to affirm its democratization in post-Franco era Spain, generating what is now widely known as the "Bilbao effect" and brought global attention to this site and events. - 3.
-Serpentine, Art Pavilions, (Multiple Architects), London, England, The Serpentine Pavilions and Globalization: England transformed its colonial legacy into a well-endowed network of art fairs, international museum shows and an annual staging of architectural pavilions that attract global attention and centers cultural discourse as well as a fierce commercialization of art as commodity. - 4.
+- 1. Documenta, (Various Architects) Germany and Post World War II: Documenta is a recurring -every 4 years- art show in Kassel, Germany.
+The event was established by Joseph Beuys among others in post WWII Kassel to present a new, progressive, pacifist, art-centric image of Germany. - 2.
+Guggenheim Museum, (Gehry) Bilbao, Spain, From the Franco era to Bilbao and Today: Spain developed a multi-focal network of world-renown regional museums to affirm its democratization in post-Franco era Spain, generating what is now widely known as the "Bilbao effect" and bringing global attention to this site and events. - 3.
+Serpentine, Art Pavilions, (Multiple Architects), London, England, The Serpentine Pavilions and Globalization: England transformed its colonial legacy into a well-endowed network of art fairs, international museum shows and an annual staging of architectural pavilions that attract global attention and cultural discourse as well as a fierce commercialization of art as commodity. - 4.
 Art Basel Miami Beach, Convention Center (Arquitectonica), and Satellite Fairs in Miami, US.
 This case study examines how the Art Basel Miami Beach Art Fair has totally transformed a neglected area of Deco Miami into an exploding art district that peaks for 4 days a year, - 5.
 Dia:Beacon, (OpenOffice/Solomonoff/Irwin), Beacon, New York, This case study examines how after experiencing post-industrial urban devastation, the city of Beacon, NY re-urbanized around the Museum, with the benefit of the Metro-North Train connection and the Hudson Waterfront. - 6.
 Prada Foundation, (OMA/Koolhaas), Milano, Italy.
-This case study examines how fashion and art patronage merge to create lasting changes in a post-industrial zone of the industrial north Italian city and the region around it. - 7.
-Art Detroit and its post-Fordian re-urbanization: Post-industrial American cities are anchoring new urban development strategies through the agency of cultural institutions.
+This case study examines how fashion and art patronage merge to create lasting changes in a post-industrial zone of the industrial north Italian city of Milano and the region around it.